Key Stage 3

-YEARS 7 AND 8
+Years 7 & 8

-YEARS 10 AND 11
+Years 10 & 11

-The study of a modern foreign language is not compulsory, but a large majority of students in Key Stage 4 choose to study a language.
+The study of a modern foreign language is not compulsory, but a large number of students in Key Stage 4 choose to study a language.
 Most students prepare for the Edexcel GCSE exam for French or German.
 Students are taught in mixed ability classes.

-Trips and visits
+Trips and Visits

 There are lots of clubs and activities to take part in.

 Every year we celebrate European Day of Languages in September.